 If NO ➛Stop.
 Go to Appendix G Phase 2.

+LOOP – (additional PWR question) Did the initiator occur when refuel canal/cavity was flooded and the upper internals are still installed?

+If YES ➛ Stop.
+Go to Phase 3.

+If NO ➛ continue.

 6. LOOP - Did the initiator occur when the time to boil off RCS inventory to the top of active fuel (TAF) was shorter than the time to recover offsite power?

 If YES ➛Stop.
 Go to Appendix G Phase 2.